-Thematic majors provide a creative opportunity for students to build an individualized curriculum around a particular theme, and to explore interrelationships between academic disciplines.
+Thematic majors provide a creative opportunity for students to build an individualized curriculum around a particular theme and explore interrelationships between academic disciplines.

 The major is developed and pursued under faculty supervision, and proposals must be approved by the Curriculum and Program Committee no later than midterm in the first term of the applicant’s junior year.